 SWE 2410, Lab 5: Decorating the Garden

 For this lab, you will introduce the Decorator Pattern into the bees and garden system you wrote for the previous lab.
-Each team member must introduce at least one decorator, but you can implement additional decorators if you like.
+Each team member must introduce at least one decorator, but a team member can implement additional decorators if they like.
 Be sure to fix issues identified in the previous lab as well.
 The intent is that this would be done using the same groups as the previous lab; if this would be difficult for you, talk to your instructor as soon as possible.

 Submission